I love tattoos and have been writing about the topic for several years.

-Leaf tattoo designs were far more interesting than I thought they would be, especially as the majority of them were inspired from the fall season, which resulted in most of them including vibrant orange, red and/or yellow colors.
+Leaf tattoo designs were far more interesting than I thought they would be, especially as the majority of them were inspired by the fall season, which resulted in most of them including vibrant orange, red, and/or yellow colors.

-The most represented of tree leaves was the maple leaf, which of course has all those beautiful colors, points and veins; making it an ideal subject for tattoo artists to tackle.
-It's also the most familiar tree leaf among most people as well, generating the interest in that particular design.
+The most represented tree leaf in tattoos is likely the maple leaf, which of course has all those beautiful colors, points, and veins, making it an ideal subject for tattoo artists to tackle.
+It's also the most familiar tree leaf among most people as well, generating more interest in that particular design.

-There are other leaves preferred over maple leafs though, as we'll look at below.
-They also include nice colors to stand out for everyone who seems them to enjoy.
+There are other leaves preferred over maple leaves, though, as we'll look at below.
+Any type of leaf tattoo may include nice colors to stand out for everyone who sees it to enjoy.

-Being someone that spent a lot of time outdoors when growing up, the leaf tattoos are especially appealing to me, and gave me all sorts of ideas for designs and details that would be very compelling to try.
+Being someone that spent a lot of time outdoors when growing up, these leaf tattoos are especially appealing to me, and they gave me all sorts of ideas for designs and details that would be very compelling to try.